This is how FaMe-Net works

 Synonym: contact, consultation.

 An encounter is the professional interchange between a patient and a GP.
 Healthcare provided to patients by other team members of the general practice (practice assistants, practice nurses (Dutch: POH’s), GPs and doctors (in training) are also recorded in encounters.
+Patients can have contact with their general practice in different ways: physical consultation, telephone consultation, home visit or e-consultation.

 We distinguish different types of encounters (encounter types).
 The majority concerns consultations during office hours.
 Other encounter types distinguished are home visits, telephone and email consultations (by the GP or the practice assistant), out-of-hours consultations, repeat prescriptions and administrative contacts (specialist letters).
 They all contribute to the registered morbidity, ordered in EoCs.